dylandrozario/Project-5-Kudos-Board/README.md

     - [ x] Title (required)
     - [ x] Category (required)
     - [ x] Author (optional)
-  - [ ] Items listed as required above must have a value to successfully create a new board.
+  - [x ] Items listed as required above must have a value to successfully create a new board.
-  - [ ] When the board is successfully created, it appears in the grid of boards.
+  - [ x] When the board is successfully created, it appears in the grid of boards.
-- [ ] **Delete Board**
+- [ x] **Delete Board**
-  - [ ] User can delete boards on the home page.
+  - [x ] User can delete boards on the home page.
-  - [ ] When the board is deleted, the board disappears from the grid of boards.
+  - [ x] When the board is deleted, the board disappears from the grid of boards.

 ##### Board Page

-- [ ] **Display Cards**
+- [x ] **Display Cards**
-  - [ ] For a given board, the board's page displays a list of all cards for that board in a grid view.
+  - [ x] For a given board, the board's page displays a list of all cards for that board in a grid view.
-  - [ ] For each card should displayed, users can see the card's:
+  - [x ] For each card should displayed, users can see the card's:
-    - [ ] Message
+    - [ x] Message
-    - [ ] Gif
+    - [x ] Gif
-    - [ ] Number of upvotes
+    - [ x] Number of upvotes
-    - [ ] Delete button
+    - [ x] Delete button
-- [ ] **Add New Card**
+- [ x] **Add New Card**
-  - [ ] Users can make a new card associated with the current board.
+  - [x ] Users can make a new card associated with the current board.
-  - [ ] To successfully create a new card, users must specify the following:
+  - [x ] To successfully create a new card, users must specify the following:
-    - [ ] Text message (required).
+    - [ x] Text message (required).
-    - [ ] A gif users can search for and select within the form using the [GIPHY API](https://developers.giphy.com/docs/api/) (required).
+    - [ x] A gif users can search for and select within the form using the [GIPHY API](https://developers.giphy.com/docs/api/) (required).
-  - [ ] Users are given the option to specify the author of the card.
+  - [ x] Users are given the option to specify the author of the card.
-  - [ ] When the new card is successfully created, it appears in the grid of cards.
+  - [ x] When the new card is successfully created, it appears in the grid of cards.
-- [ ] **Upvote Card**
+- [ x] **Upvote Card**
-  - [ ] Users can upvote a card.
+  - [ x] Users can upvote a card.
-  - [ ] Update the vote count on the card tile when a user clicks the upvote icon.
+  - [ x] Update the vote count on the card tile when a user clicks the upvote icon.
-  - [ ] When the upvote icon is clicked the upvote count increases by 1.
+  - [x ] When the upvote icon is clicked the upvote count increases by 1.
-  - [ ] A user can upvote a card multiple times.
+  - [ x] A user can upvote a card multiple times.
-- [ ] **Delete Card**
+- [x ] **Delete Card**
-  - [ ] Users can delete cards.
+  - [x ] Users can delete cards.
-  - [ ] When the user clicks the delete button for a card, the card disappears from the grid of cards.
+  - [ x] When the user clicks the delete button for a card, the card disappears from the grid of cards.

 ####  Stretch Features

-- [ ] **Deployment**
+- [ x] **Deployment**
-  - [ ] Website is deployed via Render.
+  - [ x] Website is deployed via Render.
-- [ ] **Comments**
+- [x] **Comments**
-  - [ ] Users can add comments to cards.
+  - [ ]x Users can add comments to cards.
-  - [ ] To successfully add a comment, users must specify a text message body.
+  - [ x] To successfully add a comment, users must specify a text message body.
-  - [ ] Users are given the option to specify the author of the comment.
+  - [ x] Users are given the option to specify the author of the comment.
-  - [ ] Users can view comments on card in a pop-up modal that displays the card's:
+  - [ x] Users can view comments on card in a pop-up modal that displays the card's:
-    - [ ] Text message
+    - [ x] Text message
-    - [ ] Gif
+    - [x ] Gif
-    - [ ] Author (if specified)
+    - [ x] Author (if specified)
-    - [ ] A list of the card's comments and each comment's:
+    - [ x] A list of the card's comments and each comment's:
-      - [ ] Message body
+      - [ x] Message body
-      - [ ] Author (if specified)
+      - [ x] Author (if specified)
-  - [ ] Users can add multiple comments to a single card.
+  - [x ] Users can add multiple comments to a single card.
-- [ ] **Dark Mode**
+- [ x] **Dark Mode**
-  - [ ] Users can toggle between light mode and dark mode using a button displayed on the:
+  - [x ] Users can toggle between light mode and dark mode using a button displayed on the:
-    - [ ] Home Page
+    - [ x] Home Page
-    - [ ] Board Pages
+    - [x] Board Pages
-  - [ ] When the button is clicked, the color theme switches to the opposite of the current mode.
+  - [x ] When the button is clicked, the color theme switches to the opposite of the current mode.
-  - [ ] When dark mode is enabled:
+  - [x ] When dark mode is enabled:
-    - [ ] Text and icons use a light color
+    - [x] Text and icons use a light color
-    - [ ] The background uses a dark color
+    - [ x] The background uses a dark color
-    - [ ] Color contrast has at least a 4.5:1 ratio using this [color contrast checker](https://webaim.org/resources/contrastchecker/)
+    - [x ] Color contrast has at least a 4.5:1 ratio using this [color contrast checker](https://webaim.org/resources/contrastchecker/)
-  - [ ] When light mode is enabled:
+  - [ x] When light mode is enabled:
-    - [ ] Text and icons use a dark color
+    - [ x] Text and icons use a dark color
-    - [ ] The background uses a light color
+    - [ x] The background uses a light color
-    - [ ] Color contrast has at least a 4.5:1 ratio using this [color contrast checker](https://webaim.org/resources/contrastchecker/)
+    - [ x] Color contrast has at least a 4.5:1 ratio using this [color contrast checker](https://webaim.org/resources/contrastchecker/)
-  - [ ] The chosen mode (light or dark) persists when navigating from home page to board pages and vice versa.
+  - [x ] The chosen mode (light or dark) persists when navigating from home page to board pages and vice versa.
-  - [ ] When the user first visits the site the theme defaults to light mode.
+  - [x ] When the user first visits the site the theme defaults to light mode.
-  - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS**: To ease the grading process, please use the [color contrast checker](https://webaim.org/resources/contrastchecker/) to demonstrate to the grading team that text and background colors on your website have appropriate contrast in both light and dark mode.
+  - [ x] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS**: To ease the grading process, please use the [color contrast checker](https://webaim.org/resources/contrastchecker/) to demonstrate to the grading team that text and background colors on your website have appropriate contrast in both light and dark mode.
 The Contrast Ratio should be above 4.5:1 and should have a green box surrounding it.
-- [ ] **Pinned Cards**
+- [ x] **Pinned Cards**
-  - [ ] Users can pin a card to the top of the board.
+  - [ x] Users can pin a card to the top of the board.
-  - [ ] A Pin button is displayed on each card.
+  - [ x] A Pin button is displayed on each card.
-  - [ ] When the user clicks the Pin button of an unpinned card:
+  - [x ] When the user clicks the Pin button of an unpinned card:
-    - [ ] The card moves to the top of the grid view for that board.
+    - [x ] The card moves to the top of the grid view for that board.
-    - [ ] There is some visual feedback to indicate a card's pin status (e.g., a pin icon, a border highlight).
+    - [ x] There is some visual feedback to indicate a card's pin status (e.g., a pin icon, a border highlight).
-    - [ ] The pin action is saved so that the card remains pinned after page refreshes.
+    - [ x] The pin action is saved so that the card remains pinned after page refreshes.
-  - [ ] When the user clicks the Pin button of a pinned card:
+  - [ x] When the user clicks the Pin button of a pinned card:
-    - [ ] The card returns to its original position in the grid based on its creation time or to the end of the grid.
+    - [ x] The card returns to its original position in the grid based on its creation time or to the end of the grid.
-    - [ ] The card's pin status (e.g., a pin icon or highlight)  is removed.
+    - [x ] The card's pin status (e.g., a pin icon or highlight)  is removed.
-    - [ ] The unpin action is saved so that the card remains unpinned after page refresh.
+    - [x ] The unpin action is saved so that the card remains unpinned after page refresh.
-  - [ ] Pinned cards always appear at the top of the board, above unpinned cards.
+  - [ x] Pinned cards always appear at the top of the board, above unpinned cards.
-  - [ ] If multiple cards are pinned, they maintain their pinned order based on the time they were pinned.
+  - [x ] If multiple cards are pinned, they maintain their pinned order based on the time they were pinned.
-    - [ ] More recent pins should appear first.
+    - [x ] More recent pins should appear first.
-- [ ] The pinned state of a card persists when:
+- [ x] The pinned state of a card persists when:
-  - [ ] navigating away from and back to the board.
+  - [ x] navigating away from and back to the board.
-  - [ ] refreshing the page.
+  - [x ] refreshing the page.
 - [ ] **User Accounts**
   - [ ] Users should be able to log in with a username and password.
   - [ ] Users should be able to sign up for a new account.